How to nail your business payroll

 How do you report income taxes in payroll?

-With Single Touch Payroll (STP), pay as you go (PAYG) withholding on employees’ wages are sent to the ATO every time you run payroll.
+With Single Touch Payroll (STP), pay-as-you-go (PAYG) withholding on employees’ wages are sent to the ATO every time you run payroll.
 The reporting of income tax information for employees is automated.
 This makes it easier at the end of each financial year for employees to lodge their individual tax returns.

 As the employer, you’re in charge of the payroll taxes on all employee wages and your own if you’re employed by your business.